 Expat Barbados

-For those looking for a wonderful Caribbean paradise to call home, Barbados should be at the top of your list.
-Barbados is an extremely developed and stable commonwealth located in the Caribbean Sea.
-For those looking for year round sunshine, beautiful beaches and plenty of entertainment options, Barbados is a great expat choice.
+Anyone looking for a wonderful Caribbean paradise to call home should have Barbados at the top of their list.
+Barbados is a well developed and stable commonwealth island located in the Caribbean Sea.
+This island offers year-round sunshine, beautiful beaches, and a wide variety of entertainment options.
+Barbados is a great choice for expats.

 Climate

-The climate of Barbados is as near perfect as it comes.
-For the entire year, the temperature is comfortable varying from about 75 to 85 degrees with nights slightly cooler.
-It should also be noted that there is a trade wind that blows making it less hot during the day.
-While it rains in Barbados, most rainfall is quick and doesn’t last the entire day.
-There is plenty of sunshine all year round and the driest part of the year lasts from January to June.
-Barbados can be affected by hurricanes, but for most of the year, the weather is pleasant and comfortable.
+Barbados’s climate comes very close to being perfect.
+Temperatures are comfortable throughout the year and usually fall between 75 and 85 degrees, and the nights are slightly cooler.
+Trade winds cause the weather to be less hot during the day.
+Although it rains in Barbados, most rainfall is brief and does not last the entire day.
+There is plenty of sunshine all year round and the driest part of the year falls between January and June.
+Barbados can be affected by hurricanes, but the weather is pleasant and comfortable for most of the year.

-Regarding water temperature, the water is warm year round and is clear and blue.
-The water surrounding the island is usually very calm and perfect for snorkeling, scuba diving and boating.
+The water surrounding the island is warm, clear, and blue.
+It is usually very calm and perfect for snorkeling, scuba diving, and boating.

 Government

-Barbados is an independent state, but also lies within the British Commonwealth.
-Barbados has a parliamentary system modeled after Britain.
-For those Americans visiting Barbados, no visa is required, just a passport.
-You can stay on the island of Barbados for up to 28 days, if you would like to stay longer, you will need to complete and submit a request for visa or residency.
+Although an independent state, Barbados is also a part of the British Commonwealth.
+Barbados has a parliamentary system modeled after Britain’s.
+Americans only need a passport to visit Barbados.
+Visitors can stay in Barbados for up to 28 days.
+In order to stay longer, visitors must complete and submit a request for visa or residency.

-For more information on Barbados, visa requirements and residency requirements, please visit the Barbados Government Information Service.
+For more information on Barbados’s visa and residency requirements, please visit the Barbados Government Information Service.

 Tax System

-Barbados unfortunately is not considered a Caribbean tax haven and has one of the highest tax rates in the Caribbean and the Americas.
-The top individual income tax rate is 37.5 percent and corporate income tax rates are not that much better with a high tax rate of 30 percent.
+Unfortunately, Barbados is not a tax haven and has one of the highest tax rates in the Americas!
+The top individual income tax rate is 37.5% and the corporate income tax rate is 30%.

 Medical Care

-Medical care is usually rated as adequate to very good.
-While there are a public hospitals, foreigners might want to opt for private hospitals for speedier and a higher quality of service.
-If you are coming from the United States, make sure that your health insurance plan is accepted in the Barbados before you arrive.
-If not, other options include purchasing a health care plan on the island or purchasing travel insurance that includes a health care component.
-Most private and public healthcare facilities expect payment at time of service which can be difficult for those without insurance or significant savings.
+Medical care is considered to be very good.
+Although public hospitals are available, private hospitals are far speedier and the quality of service is higher.
+Visitors from the U.S. should ensure that their health insurance plan is accepted in Barbados before going there.
+Other options include purchasing a health care plan on the island or purchasing travel insurance that includes a health care component.
+Most private and public healthcare facilities expect payment at the time of service.
+This may be difficult for those without insurance or significant savings.

 Real Estate

-Purchasing property in Barbados is relatively straightforward; however you should consult with a lawyer or real estate agent on the island for more information on guidelines to follow as an expat.
-For the most part, you will need to either have a certificate of compliance or register with the government before your purchase can go through.
-Along with the necessary paperwork, there are also taxes that are levied on real estate purchases.
+Purchasing property in Barbados is relatively straightforward.
+However, expats should consult a lawyer or real estate agent on the island regarding guidelines that they should follow.
+Buyers must either have a certificate of compliance or register with the government before a purchase can go through.
+There are also taxes that are levied on real estate purchases.

-Prices for real estate on the island are moderate to expensive.
-For instance, beachfront property easily costs a half million dollars or more to start.
+Real estate prices are moderate to expensive.
+For instance, the cost of beachfront properties start at a half a million dollars.
 Condos and apartments are far more affordable with some costing less than $200,000.
-If you are looking to rent an apartment or small house, you can find some with a monthly fee of about $600 and up, however most average size apartments are priced at about $1,000 per month.
+There are rental apartments/small houses available for about $600 and up per month.
+However most average size apartments cost about $1,000 per month.

 Shopping

-Shopping on the island can be a great experience for tourists, but can be problematic for those that live on the island long term.
-While tourist supplies are very easy to find, household goods can be hard to come by.
-For those looking for bargains, they can be found, but with a lot of hard work.
-Most items cost more than what is typically charged in the US or the UK due to the fact that they must be shipped in along with high duties.
+Although shopping can be a great experience for tourists, it may be problematic for long term visitors.
+Tourist supplies are very easy to find, but household goods are hard to come by.
+Bargains can be found, but only with alot of hard work.
+Most items cost more than they would in the US or UK because they are imported and high duties are placed on such products.

-For those looking for entertainment, there are plenty of great restaurants, clubs and bars available throughout the island.
-Barbados draws a lot of tourists year round and there are always many fun things to do and see.
-For those that enjoy water sports and beach activities, Barbados won’t disappoint.
-You can find plenty of water activities to enjoy year round such as scuba diving, snorkeling, boating and fishing.
+Barbados has many great restaurants, clubs, and bars throughout the island.
+Barbados attracts many tourists year round and there are always fun things to do and see.
+People who enjoy water sports and beach activities will not be disappointed in Barbados.
+Some of Barbados’ many water activities are scuba diving, snorkeling, boating, and fishing.

 Cost of Living

-The cost of living on Barbados is usually moderate to high.
-Unfortunately taxes are high in Barbados, not only for individuals, but for companies to do business.
-In addition, real estate prices are higher than in the US and the UK, especially for beach front property.
-Another reason for the high cost of living is that all goods must be shipped in and most establishments cater to tourists with money to spend, squeezing most expats on a fixed income or a small budget.
+The cost of living in Barbados is moderate to high.
+Unfortunately, taxes are high not only for individuals, but for companies as well.
+In addition, real estate prices are higher than in the US and UK, especially for beach front properties.
+Another reason for the high cost of living is that all goods are imported.
+Most establishments cater to tourists with money to spend, which makes it difficult for expats with a fixed income or small budget.

 Extradition from Barbados